Auditing a Course

 Eligibility

-Once admitted, first-year students must complete 25 credit hours at their home campus before registering for courses at the other UW campuses.
-The credit hours minimum requirement at the home campus does not apply to first-year students in Marching Band or Air Force ROTC.
-Contact the Office of the Registrar for registration assistance. |
+First-year students | First-year students must complete 25 credit hours at their home campus before registering at other UW campuses, unless in Marching Band or Air Force ROTC.
+Contact the Registrar's Office for registration help. |

 ---|---|